Measurement quality and correction for measurement error

 The second day focused on estimation based on survey samples and inference.
 Furthermore, students were taught how complex designs and estimators alter the ways in which survey data should be analyzed.
 The course was instructed by Stefan Zins and Matthias Sand (Leibniz Institute for the Social Science – GESIS).

 Designing questionnaires for cross-cultural surveys

 The first SERISS training course took place on 24-25 October 2016 at the University of Ljubljana in Slovenia.
-The course – Designing questionnaires for cross-cultural surveys – was instructed by Ana Villar (Centre for Comparative Social Surveys, City University London) and Dorothée Behr (GESIS – Leibniz Institute for the Social Sciences in Mannheim).
+The course – Designing questionnaires for cross-cultural surveys – was instructed by Ana Villar (City, University of London) and Dorothée Behr (GESIS – Leibniz Institute for the Social Sciences in Mannheim).
 You can find out more about the course and instructors by reading the SERISS 2016 Course Description.

 25 participants interested in in the impact of linguistic and cultural aspects on cross-cultural survey research attended the course.
 Those participants were taught to:

 - be familiar with different approaches to organisation and implementation of cross-cultural questionnaire design;

 - be familiar with different pre-testing techniques available for cross-cultural contexts;